Skip to Main Content

 Low-light and infrared cinematography for your Japanese production.

-Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Japan, this technique is essential for documenting nocturnal wildlife—Japanese macaques in winter hot springs, Sika deer in Nara and Yakushima, red-crowned cranes in Hokkaido, and Ussuri brown bears in northern wilderness—as well as for dark-sky shoots on Mount Fuji and the Izu Islands.
+Night vision filming uses infrared and low-light cameras to capture footage where normal cameras fail.
+In Japan, this is key for filming wildlife at night.
+Subjects include Japanese macaques in winter hot springs, Sika deer in Nara and Yakushima, red-crowned cranes in Hokkaido, and Ussuri brown bears in the northern wild.
+The same gear suits dark-sky shoots on Mount Fuji and the Izu Islands.

-We source night vision and infrared camera packages through Toho Studios, Toei Tokyo, and rental houses in Tokyo and Osaka, and coordinate experienced crews familiar with Hokkaido, Nagano, and the Japanese Alps.
-Our team works alongside Film Commission Japan and local temple/shrine authorities to secure permits for filming in protected natural areas and heritage sites.
+We source night vision and infrared camera packages through Toho Studios, Toei Tokyo, and rental houses in Tokyo and Osaka.
+Our crews know Hokkaido, Nagano, and the Japanese Alps well.
+We also work with Film Commission Japan and local temple and shrine authorities to clear permits for protected natural areas and heritage sites.

 Capabilities